chrisdflowers/stellarproject/README.md

 * [Numpy](https://numpy.org/doc/) - A library for numerical computing in Python
 * [Matplotlib](https://matplotlib.org/stable/contents.html) - A library for plotting data in Python
 * [math](https://docs.python.org/3/library/math.html) - A library for various mathematical functions in Python
+* [csv](https://docs.python.org/3/library/csv.html) - A library for the manipulation of spreadsheets.

 ## Authors